 We may be compensated when you click on product links, such as credit cards, from one or more of our advertising partners.
 Terms apply to the offers below.
 See our Advertising Policy for more about our partners, how we make money, and our rating methodology.
 Opinions and recommendations are ours alone.

-EasyJet is a British airline with their main base at London Luton Airport and several smaller hubs across Europe.
+EasyJet is a British airline with its main base at London Luton Airport and several smaller hubs across Europe.

 Known as an ultra-low-cost carrier, easyJet is one of those airlines that lots of people love to complain about — but at the same time, they also love those super low fares.

-Yes, you will pay for absolutely everything extra on easyJet (and not just their baggage fees)…but if you know what you’re getting into, you can avoid almost all of those fees and end up with a really cheap flight.
+Yes, you will pay for absolutely everything extra on easyJet (and not just baggage fees) … but if you know what you’re getting into, you can avoid almost all of those fees and end up with a really cheap flight.

-EasyJet flies to over 130 destinations, and by passenger count, they fall just behind Ryanair as one of the largest airlines in Europe.
-Not surprisingly, their route network is almost entirely within Europe, but they also fly to Africa (Morocco) and a couple locations in the Middle East (Israel and Jordan).
+EasyJet flies to over 150 destinations, and by passenger count, it falls just behind Ryanair as one of the largest airlines in Europe.
+Not surprisingly, its route network is almost entirely within Europe, but it also flies to Africa (Morocco) and a couple of locations in the Middle East (Israel and Jordan).

 With so many flights and so many passengers, it’s only a matter of time until you find yourself choosing easyJet for a short hop between European nations.

 When that time comes, you’ll want to know what to do.
 EasyJet does boarding differently than most other airlines you would fly with, so let’s take a bit of time and go over its process to see how it will work for you.

 The easyJet boarding procedure begins with pre-boarding for certain passengers who need extra assistance followed by 3 numbered boarding groups.
 Groups 1 and 2 are fairly restrictive, so the majority of passengers will be in Group 3 (general boarding).

 - Customers with reduced mobility